phadidipr/usecase-login-register-repo/README.md

 ## Register (POST)
 1. Read multiform data from an API request that includes an email address, first name, last name, password, and profile image
 a.
 An employee id can be included or excluded to signify whether a user is an employee or non-employee
-2. Create a uuid for the new user
-3. Upload the image to S3 and generate a URL
+2. Upload the image to S3 and generate a URL
+a. aws-multipart-parser was used for parsing multiform data, with spotText set to true
+b.
+The Lambda function's API Gateway enabled support for 'multipart/form-data' under Settings -> Binary Media Types
-4. Save the uuid, email, first name, last name, password, employee id (if entered), and S3 URL to a DynamoDB entry
+3. Save the email, first name, last name, password, employee id (if entered), and S3 URL to a DynamoDB entry
+4. Depending on whether an employee id was entered, add the account to a Cognito User Pool, either for employees or nonemployees
-5. Return a response containing the uuid, email, first name, and last name upon success (hide S3 URL, employee id, and password for security purposes) if the function succeeds; return an error response if it fails
+5. Return a response containing the email, first name, and last name upon success (hide S3 URL, employee id, and password for security purposes) if the function succeeds; return an error response if it fails
 ## Login (POST)
-1. Read form data from an API request that contains an email address and password
+1. Read formdata from an API request that contains an email address and password
 2. If the email and password is valid, verify the identity using Cognito User/Identity Pools; if either or both is/are invalid, return an incorrect login response
 3. If Cognito is verified, return a successful login response; otherwise return an authentication error response
 ## Confirm (GET)